From Adam to Us

 • Creative Writing – generally an instruction to write just a few paragraphs on a topic such as “the different reasons nations go to war with each other” (p.
 134)

 There are also optional family activities at the back of each textbook, with one activity per week (or per unit).
-These might be cooking, crafts, games, or other activities suitable for the family to do together.
+These might be cooking, crafts, games, or other activities suitable for families to do together.

-While the course uses real books and some hands-on activities, it is still prescriptive as to student responses aside from the creative writing activities.
+While the course uses real books, some hands-on activities, and creative writing, it still requires specific student responses.
 This is even more true if you choose to use the workbooks.
-Ideally, parents would discuss the literary works with students helping them make connections to the history that they are learning, but that would require that parents read all of the books themselves.
-Relying on the question pages in the workbooks makes life easier for parents but eliminates opportunities for students to narrate what they have gleaned from their reading.
+Ideally, parents will discuss the literary works with students, helping them make connections to the history they are learning, but that would require that parents read all the books themselves.
+Relying on the question pages in the workbooks makes life easier for parents but makes it tougher to allow students to narrate what they have gleaned from their reading.

 While I might prefer more of a Charlotte Mason approach with the literary works, I appreciate that this course combines a variety of learning methods and activities with flexibility to meet the needs of a wide age range.
 And it does all this without requiring parents to prepare in advance other than if they choose to do the family activities.